Being a Good Dad Starts With Being a Good Husband

 When You Don’t Get It Right

 None of us does this perfectly.
-Sometimes this is most evident when our temperaments or bad habits are played out for us by our own children.
+Sometimes it’s most evident when our temperaments or bad habits play out in our own children.
 Sometimes seeing those moments is enough to make you cringe.

-Most of us learn how to be husbands and fathers in real time, carrying habits we didn’t choose and examples we didn’t fully understand.
+Most of us learn to be husbands and fathers in real time, carrying habits we didn’t choose and examples we didn’t fully understand.
 There are words we wish we could take back.
 Seasons we wish we had handled differently.
-Moments when pride stayed longer than it should have.
+Moments when pride lingers longer than it should.

 “The Lord is gracious and compassionate, slow to anger and rich in love.”